hail-is/hail/docs/HailExpressionLanguage.md

      - toSet: `arr.toSet` -- returns a set of the same type (good if you need to call `.contains`, which is not available for arrays)
      - find: `arr.find(v => expr)` -- Returns the first non-missing element of `arr` for which `expr` is true.
 If no element satisfies the predicate, `find` returns NA.
      - map: `arr.map(v => expr)` -- Returns a new array produced by applying `expr` to each element
+     - flatMap: `arr.flatMap(v => expr)` -- valid only for `expr` of type Array.
+Returns a new array by mapping each element of `arr` and concatenating the resulting arrays
+     - flatten: `arr.flatten()` -- Returns a new array by concatenating the elements of `arr`, which must be an array of arrays
      - filter: `arr.filter(v => expr)` -- Returns a new array subsetted to the elements where `expr` evaluated to true
      - exists: `arr.exists(v => expr)` -- Returns a boolean which is true if **any** element satisfies `expr`, false otherwise
      - forall: `arr.forall(v => expr)` -- Returns a boolean which is true if the array is empty, or `expr` evaluates to `true` for **every** element